james-hu/mmingest/README.md

 All output go into the destination directory, including the log file and a temporary working directory.
 For example, if your destination directory is ```/tmp/processed```, then the log file will be ```/tmp/processed/ingest.log```, and the temporary working directory will be ```/tmp/processed/tmp```.

+Please make sure that there is enough space in the destination directory.

 ## Behavior

 * Files in the source directory will not be deleted or modified.
 They will be copied into the working directory before being processed.
 So it is safe to point the source directory to the location on your phone or camara.
 And if you want to re-process all the files, you just need to remove the working directory and clean up the destination directory and run the command line again.